-While a promise to pay agreement is exactly what it sounds like -- a promise to pay, or repay, money -- it is much more than that.
-It is a contract between two parties that outlines the terms of the agreement and provides legal protection if one party tries to renege on the deal.
-Such an agreement is known as a "promissory note."
+While a promise to pay agreement is exactly what it sounds like – a promise to pay or repay money – it is much more than that.
+It is a contract between two parties that outlines the terms of the agreement and provides legal protection if a borrower promises to pay back the full amount of the loan and tries to renege on repayment.
+Such an agreement, which states out the loan terms, is known as a "promissory note," or IOU.

 Promise to pay agreements come into play with any type of loan.
 In real estate, a mortgage contract, for example, is a common form of a promise to pay agreement.

 According to the U.S. Securities and Exchange Commission, because it has a collateral attached, it is considered a secured promissory note.
 The loan agreement stipulates that the lender can seize and sell the home if the borrower doesn't pay the remaining loan amount according to the agreement's terms, such as when they continuously make late payments and eventually default.